2021-22 academic year course enrolment FAQs for students

 If your student funding is provided by Alberta and you are responsible for enrolling in your classes, you need to complete your course enrolment for your winter term by November 30, 2021.

 After I am enrolled in my courses, can these courses change?

 Yes, your schedule and courses may change leading up to the start date of the class.
 We will try to limit schedule changes but there may be instances where course changes are necessary, for example a change of instructor may cause a course to change.
 As you continue to prepare, we recommend that you continue to frequently check your schedule in your MyNAIT portal.

 How many credits do I need to be considered a full-time student?

 A student is considered full-time when enrolled in at least 60% of a full course load per term.

-You can use this Full-time Student Reference Guide (pdf) to determine the minimum number of credits you require to be considered a full-time student for your program.
+You can use the full-time course load page to check the number of credits you will need to take each academic term to be considered a full-time student at NAIT.

 Please note that Student Aid, scholarships, and other funding agencies may have different definitions of full-time status for eligibility.
 Refer to funding options for more information.